BekaMaisuradze/tensorflow-credit-card-reader/README.md

 6. Once I have cleaned up contours, I find the bounding rectangle of the contour which gives me an enclosed rectangle around the digit.
 (To ensure these contours are valid I do extract only contours meeting the minimum width and height expectations).
 7. Then I take each extracted digit, use my pre_processing function (which applies OTSU Binarization and resizes it), then breakdown that image array so that it can be loaded into the classifier.

 P.S.
-I tried my best to get as many card photos as possible, I managed to collect about 25 cards and the model identified all of them with 100% correctness.
+I managed to collect about 25 cards and the model identified all of them with 100% correctness.